Craigson/FundamentalsOfComputing/README.md

   	* In Java, for example</br>
   	`String s = "text";`</br>
   	s will be a string forever.
 We can change "text" to something different or assign it to null, but s will never be an int or a boolean.
   * Dynamic Typing is where the type is bound to the value.
 Types are checked at run time.
-Javascript, PHP, and Python are dynamic typed languages.
+Javascript, PHP, and Python are dynamically typed languages.
   	* In Javascript, for example</br>

 ~~~~~